Skip to main content

 Can I take courses at other departments within UC San Diego?

-With advance approval from both departments, elective coursework may be taken through other departments at UC San Diego.
+With advance approval from both departments, a limited number of units in elective coursework may be taken through other departments at UC San Diego.

 Can I study abroad?